Optimal designs for identifying effective doses in drug combination studies: Numerical results

-The precision of the considered design approaches regarding the contour lines of interest in scenario~2 is shown in Figure \ref{fig:SImResults_Scenario527} for the case of 27 measurements.
-Clearly, the locally $\mathrm{MED}$-optimal design outperforms all other designs, seen by the lowest RMSE values, indicating the highest precision.
-The next highest precision is achieved by the D-optimal and the factorial $4\times 4$ design.
-Both designs show a similar performance, with a slightly lower variability of the D-optimal design.
-Furthermore, the factorial $3\times 3$ design ranks fourth in this scenario, but is considerably less effective than the locally $\mathrm{MED}$-optimal design.
-In fact, the median RMSE value for the factorial $3\times3$ design exceeds the 75\% quartile of the locally $\mathrm{MED}$-optimal design.
-Both ray designs exhibit much higher RMSE values and greater variability than all other designs, indicating that they are not suitable for estimating $\mathrm{MED}$ curves in this scenario.
+The precision of the considered design approaches regarding the contour line of interest in Scenario~2 is shown in Figure \ref{fig:SImResults_Scenario527} for the case of 27 measurements.
+Clearly, the locally $\mathrm{MED}$-optimal design outperforms all other designs in terms of the lowest RMSE values, indicating the highest precision.
+The next highest precision is achieved by the D-optimal and the Ray 4/2 design.
+Both designs show a similar performance; however, the RMSE values of the Ray 4/2 design vary less than those of the D-optimal design.
+Furthermore, the Ray 3/2 design ranks fourth in Scenario~2, but is considerably less effective than the locally $\mathrm{MED}$-optimal design.
+Both factorial designs exhibit much higher RMSE values and greater variability than all other designs, indicating that they are not suitable for estimating $\mathrm{MED}$ curves if the $10\%$ contour line is used in combination with the Greco model.

-While precision generally improves with an increasing number of measurements used in the simulation, both ray designs then still perform poorly relative to other approaches (see Appendix Figure \ref{fig:SImResults_Scenario4ALL}).
-Specifically, the Ray~3/2 design shows RMSE values more than three times higher than those of the locally $\mathrm{MED}$-optimal design.
-Although the Ray~3/3 design yields smaller RMSE values than Ray~3/2, it remains clearly inferior to both factorial designs and especially to the locally $\mathrm{MED}$-optimal design.
+While precision generally improves with an increasing number of measurements used in the simulation, the factorial and ray designs still perform poorly relative to the theoretically motivated approaches based on design theory, i.e. the D-optimal and the $\mathrm{MED}$-optimal design (see Appendix Figure \ref{fig:SImResults_Scenario2ALL}).
+All practically motivated designs show RMSE values twice as high as those of the locally $\mathrm{MED}$-optimal design.

-In this scenario, no issues regarding model fit were encountered for any of the design choices in the simulation study.

-The third scenario differs from the first two in the structure of the combination model.
-On the one hand, here a sigmoid Emax model and a Emax model are considered, and on the other hand, a clearly negative interaction is visible in the plot of the response surface (see Figure \ref{fig: SUrfaceScenarios}).

-For this scenario, the considered designs are displayed with their support points and corresponding weights in Appendix Table \ref{tab:DesignsScenario3}.
-Additionally, a visualization of the considered locally $\mathrm{MED}$-optimal and D-optimal design can be found in Appendix Figure \ref{fig: VisualizationDesignsScenario3}.